Width-k Eulerian polynomials of type A and B and its Gamma-positivity: Width-k descents and width-k inversions on signed permutations

 \section{Width-k descents and width-k inversions on signed permutations}

-Recently, Sack and \'Ulfarsson \cite{13} introduced a new natural generalizations of classical descents and inversions statistics for any permutation in $\symm_n$, and called after \emph{width-$k$ descents} and \emph{width-$k$ inversions} in Davis's work \cite{2}.
-For each $1\leq k < n$, the cardinals of these last statistics are defined as follows
+Recently, Sack and \'Ulfarsson \cite{13} introduced new generalizations of classical descents and inversions statistics for any permutation in $\symm_n$.
+They are called \emph{width-$k$ descents} and \emph{width-$k$ inversions} (see \cite{2}).
+For each $1\leq k < n$, the sets of such statistics are defined as follows